the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-sharing.md

 This is called a research compendium.
 Publishing your paper along with a research compendium allows the full extent of your research: from the design of the project, through the data recollection and analysis and the resulting outputs.

-This has an infinity of advantage, it makes your work shareable and reproducible, others can build upon it and gives you more visibility.
+This has endless advantages.
+It makes your work shareable and reproducible, others can build upon it and gives you more visibility.

 You can read how to set up your research compendia, {ref}`this chapter<rr-compendia>`.